 Take a look at the following herbs which can be added to your weight loss regime, and help you achieve your ideal weight sooner than you anticipated!

 This bright yellow spice is well-known in Asia as an antibacterial ingredient, and forms an important component of Eastern cuisine.

-This spiced also helps with weight loss as it contains the active ingredient curcumin, which is highly effective for losing weight.
 A 2009 Tufts University study proved this when they found that the mice which were fed curcumin lost more fat than those who were not fed the spice.

 Adding turmeric to soups and stews can improve the flavour, and give you the necessary boost you need to lose weight.
 If you’re eating roasted nuts or vegetables as snacks, you can sprinkle turmeric on top.

 Important note: Turmeric has a powerful flavour, and a small amount can make a huge difference.
 So be very careful to NOT go overboard with using it.
 A small pinch in a pot full of, say, stew or soup would be enough.